The Quickest Zucchini Fritters Recipe

 At our taverna, I make them using fresh mint leaves.
 For one, my grandmother plants some right outside the kitchen (very convenient and you never run out of them).
 For two they give a unique fresh aroma, that covers some of the oiliness from the frying.
 In this recipe, though I use dill instead of the mint leaves.
 I think it will be easier for you to get your hands on some fresh dill, instead of mint.

 Especially in the winter time.
 Dill goes perfectly with all vegetables and loves to combine with feta cheese.
-As for some extra freshness, I have a nice and cool Greek yogurt and mayo dip for you to serve them with (here’s a really cool Greek Yogurt Maker if you’d like to make some proper Greek yogurt).
+As for some extra freshness, I have a nice and cool Greek yogurt and mayo dip for you to serve them with (here’s a really cool Greek Yogurt Maker if you’d like to make some proper Greek yogurt to use in this dip).
 If you would like to try them with mint though just replace the dill with 5-6 fresh mint leaves.

 They are also best when made with fresh light green zucchinis.
 They are more tender and suitable for this type of recipe.
 Dark green zucchinis are better used in vegetable stews because of their harder skin.